 A linear voltage regulator works like a voltage divider.
 The resistance of the linear regulator varies with the connected load and input voltage.
 Therefore, it is able to supply a constant voltage signal.

-Linear regulators have a lot of advantages, for example, it provides a low ripple voltage that means less fluctuation in the output voltage signal.
+Linear regulators have a lot of advantages, for example, they provide a low ripple voltage which means less fluctuation in the output voltage signal.
 It has a fast response time.
 Moreover, it has low electromagnetic interference and less noise.

 The efficiency of the linear voltage regulator is low and it dissipates a lot of heat so a heat sink is needed.
 It also requires more space.
 One of the main disadvantages is that the output voltage cannot exceed the input voltage.